teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 - How to conduct metabolomic GC-MS data analysis from preprocessing to annotation using Galaxy?
 objectives:
 - To confirm you have already comprehend the diversity of MS pre-processing analysis.
-- To learn the principal functions of metaMS package for GC-MS data processing through Galaxy.
+- To discover the principal functions of the metaMS package for GC-MS data processing available in Galaxy.
 - To evaluate the potential of two Galaxy-based workflow approaches when dealing with GC-MS metabolomic analysis.
 time_estimation: 2H
 key_points: